aressler38/HardWorker/README.md

         }
     })(this);

-If you have already loaded an AMD loader (like require) via `loadModule`, then you can start loading AMD files:
+If you've already loaded an AMD loader via `loadModule`, then you can start loading AMD files:

     define(["dependency"], function(baz) {
         return task(data) {